 “Tom Doerr is one of the industry’s top TV station executives.
 He works strategically with a strong focus on the development of relevant and valuable content to engage the ‘changing media consumer.’
 Tom is a skilled leader and collaborator and most importantly has a solid track record for “moving the needle.” –Jerry Gumbert, President and CEO , Audience Research & Development

-Previously, he was as vice president of news at Fox Chicago.
+Previously, he was as Vice President of News at Fox Chicago.
 Throughout his career, Tom has been asked to improve television news operations, programming, content development and marketing at stations across the country as an executive and consultant.
 His passion is utilizing audience research, new technology and social media to create innovative programs.
-His Chicago team is currently working on a series titled: Chicago at the Tipping Point, which focuses on the many economic and social issues that threaten Chicago’s stature as a world class city.
-Over the course of the next year, the Fox Chicago News Team will develop content for news documentaries and newscasts that will look at the city’s problems, as well as offer solutions.
+His Chicago team created a documentary series titled: Chicago at the Tipping Point, which focused on the many economic and social issues threatening Chicago’s stature as a world class city.

-Previously, Doerr was the VP/News for the Fox Television Stations in Houston, Texas, where he led over 8 plus hours of daily local news programming and where his teams pioneered the blending of traditional journalism and social media.
-Tom also served as Vice President & Station Manager at CBS4 & MY33 in Miami; VP/News Director at CBS 11 in Dallas; ABC 10 in Miami; ABC 13 in Houston, ABC 7 in Washington, D.C; WSB-TV in Atlanta.
+Doerr has led news operations at Fox Houston, as well as, Vice President & Station Manager at CBS4 in Miami; VP/News Director at CBS 11 in Dallas; News Director at WPLG in Miami and KTRK in Houston; Vice President/News at WJLA in Washington, D.C; Executive Producer at WSB-TV in Atlanta.
 He was also Senior Strategist for Audience Research and Development in Dallas, consulting television stations and station groups across the country.

-Originally from Detroit, he earned both his under graduate and graduate degrees at the University of Florida’s College of Journalism.
+Originally from Detroit, he earned both his BS and MAJC degrees at the University of Florida’s College of Journalism.
 His Master’s thesis WFAA TV: A Case Study, chronicled the changes that grew the station from last place to #1.
 Tom was also a member of the two-time Southeastern Conference Indoor Track & Field Championship Team and as a Gator track athlete earned A.A.U.
 All-America honors.
-He lives in Chicago with his wife Gail.
+He lives on Sanibel Island with his wife Gail.

 Brian Marsh, TEL 1975